wavemotion-dave/SugarDS/readme.md

 SugarDS is an Amstrad CPC 646 and 6128 Emulator for the DS/DSi

+The Amstrad CPC was released in 1984 and competed with the ZX Spectrum and C64 in the UK and Eastern EU.
+Although a latecomer to the market, the solid engineering "all-in-one" design gathered support.
+There are still many fans of the system today and plenty of great homebrew games that fully take advantage of the system strengths.

+This emulator is not perfect - but it should be capable enough to render most games playable on the tiny handheld so you can get your Amstrad gaming on-the-go!

 Features :
 -----------------------
 * Emulates CPC 464 (64K) and CPC 6128 (128K) with 512K of extended RAM available.